PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 JEDI
 =====

-JEDI (Job Execution and Definition Interface) is a high-level engine to dynamically tailor workload for optimal usages of heterogeneous resources.
+JEDI (Job Execution and Definition Interface) is a high-level engine to tailor workload for optimal usages of heterogeneous resources dynamically.
 It works with tasks to submit jobs to the PanDA server.
 The main functions are as follows:

 * To receive and parse task specifications which are fed into the system from clients through the RESTful interface of the PanDA server.
 * To collect information about task input data.
 * To decide the destination for each task output data.
-* To choose compute resources based on characteristics and requirements of each task.
+* To choose the compute resources based on the characteristics and requirements of each task.
 * To generate and assign jobs to compute resources by taking global shares into account.
 * To reassign jobs if workload distribution becomes unbalanced among compute resources.
 * To take actions on tasks according to various timeout configurations or user's commands.